London Pride's Seriously Ill-Advised Poster Campaign Generates Controversy

 You're not gay, though, so once you've cleared that up – what was it, your shoes, or your love of disco? – you get to just carry on. pic.twitter.com/2LpuIoVWm1— The Guyliner (@theguyliner) June 29, 2017

 After a social media backlash, four images from the campaign have been removed.
-Pride in London, the organisers of the event, have apologised for the ill-advised poster campaign.
+Pride in London, the organizers of the event, have apologized for the ill-advised poster campaign.

 Although we're glad to see that Pride in London has taken the criticism seriously, these posters serve as a depressing reminder of how much progress still needs to be made in the fight for LGBTQ equality.